In today’s episode, you’ll learn how to overcome your losing streak in trading to become a winning trader.

 So this is for systematic traders:

 If you have a proven system that works but you’re in a drawdown, you want to continue trading that system.
+This is when being in a trading losing streak presents the best opportunity.

 For me, if I see one of my systems in a drawdown, I tend to add more capital to it, because I believe in the system.
 But that’s for me.